larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 to working group chairs about how — but not when — to moderate their lists.

-For IETF mailing lists not associated with a WG, another IESG statement {{DP}} clarifies that the IESG tasks list administrators with moderation.
+For IETF mailing lists not associated with a working group, another IESG statement {{DP}} clarifies that the IESG tasks list administrators with moderation.
 And the IETF list for general discussions has, mostly for historic reasons, a team of moderators that are not